ZoyaS/ZoyaS/README.md

 ## Hi there 👋
-I'm Zoya a passionate Computer Engineering Student from Santa Clara.
+I'm Zoya a Computer Engineering Student from Santa Clara.

 ## 🛠️ Skills and Tools
 - **Languages**: C/C++, Python, etc.